Phospholipid-stabilized CuxAg1−xInSe2 nanocrystals as luminophores: fabrication, optical properties, and biological application†

-Ternary I-III-VI semiconductors-based nanocrystals (NCs) exhibit a wide range of applications in optoelectronics, photovoltaics and biolabeling.
-This motivates the in-depth study of method to synthesize and exploration of optical property of them.
-We present an approach for the synthesis of quaternary CuxAg1-xInSe2 (x = 0~1) NCs by means of the cation exchange reaction starting from AgInSe2 NCs.
+Ternary I–III–VI semiconductor-based nanocrystals (NCs) exhibit a wide range of applications in optoelectronics, photovoltaics, and biolabeling.
+This motivates the in-depth study of a method to synthesize them and explore their optical properties.
+We present an approach for the synthesis of quaternary CuxAg1−xInSe2 (x = 0–1) NCs by means of the cation exchange reaction starting from AgInSe2 NCs.
 By tailoring the thermodynamic and kinetic parameters, control over both the composition and bandgap was successfully achieved.
-The optical properties demonstrated significant nonlinear behavior that the photoluminescence (PL) wavelength and bandgap evolve steeply at a range of x < 0.5 but become invariant when x > 0.5.
-Optical characterizations indicated that two distinct transition processes, i.e. donor-acceptor-pair and free-to-bound recombinations, dominate the PL emissions for CuxAg1-xInSe2 NCs with different x range.
-Furthermore, the obtained NCs were directly modified with phospholipid.
-In vitro experiments illustrated that phospholipid-decorated CuxAg1-xInSe2 NCs have excellent biocompatibility and could be used as the fluorescence marker for fast bioimaging of cancer cells and cancer stem cells in visible and NIR region.
+The optical properties demonstrated significant nonlinear behavior, whereby the photoluminescence (PL) wavelength and bandgap evolved steeply for a range of x < 0.5 but became invariant when x > 0.5.
+Optical characterizations indicated that two distinct transition processes, i.e., donor–acceptor pair and free-to-bound recombinations dominated the PL emissions for CuxAg1−xInSe2 NCs with different x values.
+Furthermore, the obtained NCs were directly modified with phospholipids.
+In vitro experiments illustrated that the phospholipid-decorated CuxAg1−xInSe2 NCs have excellent biocompatibility and can be used as a fluorescent marker for the fast bioimaging of cancer cells and cancer stem cells in the visible and NIR regions.